json-e/json-e/README.md

 ## Making a Release

+* Run `towncrier --version=$newversion --draft` and check that the output looks OK.
+Then run it without `--draft`, deleting the old newsfiles.
+Commit.
 * Update the version, commit, and tag -- `npm version patch` (or minor or major, depending)
 * Push to release the JS version -- `git push && git push --tags`
 * Release to PyPi:
   * `python setup.py sdist`
   * `twine upload dist/json-e-<version>.tar.gz`
+* Go doesn't believe in versions, so there's notihng to do for a Go release!